by Manuka Honey Team February 26, 2020 3 min read

 What else to think about when choosing Manuka Honey

-We hope this has made it easier for you to make your choice from the 1000+ Manuka Honey products we have gathered from all over New Zealand for you.
+We hope this has made it easier for you to make your choice from the hundreds of Manuka Honey products we have gathered from all over New Zealand for you.